 Every second of your life depends on your brain scanning your surroundings for trouble.
 This unconscious process guides your behavior so as to avoid danger and maximize your chances of survival.
 You will become conscious of this ongoing interaction with the environment only when a given need is unmet.
 This is especially true for basic survival needs such as air, food, water, excretion, sleep, and not being in pain.
 You’ll initially become nervous and then anxious.
-If the solution is delayed you’ll become angry and your body will kick in more adrenaline and cortisol.
+If the solution is delayed, your body will kick in more adrenaline and cortisol and you’ll become angry.
 This chemical reaction and resultant behaviors increase your odds of survival.
 It is the most anxious groups of humans who have flourished.
 Anxiety, Anger and Adrenaline

 Humans additionally have consciousness so just thoughts can produce the same neuro-chemical reaction.
 Secondary needs that become a problem include social interaction, self-esteem, companionship, validation, etc. It does not matter if the thoughts are based on reality.
-It was my friend, Dr. Fred Lusksin and author of Forgive for Good, who pointed out that your body’s main focus, is to survive, not to have a good time.
+It was my friend, Dr. Fred Lusksin and author of Forgive for Good, (1)who pointed out that your body’s main focus, is to survive, not to have a good time.
 Therefore the default mode for your brain is negative.
 This characteristic causes many errors in thinking.
 As they are usually irrational, there is no solution and no end.
 The resultant relentless anxiety eventually becomes unbearable.
 It also worsens with age and repetition.

 We assume that solving problems will diminish anxiety.
 It might be true for that specific situation.
 But what has become obvious to me is that my brain will quickly begin scanning everything around me for more danger.
 If there is nothing physical to be concerned about I will experience (create) endless irrational thoughts that are disruptive.
 In fact when things are quiet these thoughts often become even more intense.

 What did I do Wrong?